 Art mediums: Drawing, Mixed-media, Painting, Recycle/Reuse, Ceramics, Sculpture and Textiles.

 Rachel Simpson has been making art throughout her whole life.
 Both her parents were artists in music and visual art, while she’s also been influenced by the Pacific Northwest, & many books.
 In 2007, she went back to college to study the arts, and graduated from Western Washington University with Bachelors in Fine Arts and Arts Education degree in 2013.
-Currently, she’s an artist, on the Board of Directors & a Teaching Artist with Allied Arts of Whatcom County, an Art Educator at many locations: Bellingham Arts Academy for Youth, Baker Creek Ceramics, Tri-Dee Arts in Mount Vernon, WA & at Whatcom Community College in Bellingham, WA.
+Currently, she’s an artist, on the Board of Directors & a Teaching Artist with Allied Arts of Whatcom County, experience as an Art Educator at many locations: Bellingham Arts Academy for Youth, the Museum of Northwest Art, the Bellingham School District, and at Whatcom Community College in Bellingham, WA.

 “My creative process involves some art experimentation with trial and error, to experience all of the process, with expression, studying the subject, and imagination through my interpretation of the story behind the topic.
 I’ve inspiration with the environment, all of the children that I teach art to, stories shared, and my family.
 Having a strong passion is what drives my ambition to move forward into another chapter of my art. ” ~ R.S.